 The Watchdog Safety Enable bit, WDSE (UCFG1.4) along with WDTE, is designed to force certain operating conditions at power-up.
-Refer to Table 97 for details.
+Refer to Table 85 for details.

-Figure 48 shows the watchdog timer in watchdog mode.
+Figure 39 shows the watchdog timer in watchdog mode.
 It consists of a programmable 13-bit prescaler, and an 8-bit down counter.
 The down counter is clocked (decremented) by a tap taken from the prescaler.
-The clock source for the prescaler can be the PCLK or the nominal 400kHz watchdog oscillator selected by the WDCLK bit in the WDCON register.
-(Note that switching of the clock sources will not take effect immediately - see Section 15.3).
+The clock source for the prescaler can be the PCLK, the nominal 400 kHz watchdog oscillator or low speed crystal oscillator selected by the WDCLK bit in the WDCON register and XTALWD bit in the CLKCON register.
+(Note that switching of the clock sources will not take effect immediately - see Section 14.3).